 Weed is a truly magical herb.
-Like Jesus, it can heal the sick, turn water into wine (or at least make weed tea) and bring one to heaven.
+Like Jesus, it can heal the sick, turn water into wine (or at least make weed tea and coffee), and bring one to heaven.

 Unfortunately, it can also make you fat and lazy.
 We all know that one stoner that refuses to leave his or her parents’ basement, smoking bowls all day, watching Netflix, and in general getting nowhere in life.
 Weed can rob you of your ambition and make you feel like nothing else but smoking matters.
 The days turn into weeks, weeks turn into years, and soon you’re just a giant pot leaf sitting on the sofa.

 Bad stoner!
 Don’t do that.
 Control the way you use pot—don’t let it control you.
 Some of the most hardworking people in the world smoke weed every day, because they know how to smoke and work at the same time.
 Here’s our guide to being a productive stoner:

 There are two types of weed: indica and sativa.
 Much has been written about their differences, but it can be summed up in one saying: indica gives you a body high, and sativa gives you a head high.

 Indica will knock you out to the point where your friends lay mousetraps on your legs and draw Jigsaw doodles on your face.
 Sativa will put you in a creative frenzy, cleaning your room or working on the angsty bildungsroman novel you’ve been itching to write.
 But hey—a manic episode’s better for your productivity than a depressive one.
 Smoke sativa to be a productive stoner.

 Here’s a screenshot of my computer screen when I need to write.

 That’s right.
 I’ve gone “full caveman.”
 I’ve eliminated my dock, hidden the menu bar, and turned off Wi-Fi.